olhanotolga/olhanotolga.github.io/README.md

 ## Deployment

-The website is live at [olhanotolga.github.io](olhanotolga.github.io) with some help compiling Sass into CSS from Jekyll (see the `jekyll` branch).
+To compile Sass to CSS and publish the static assets to GitHub Pages, I set up a custom workflow (see the `.github` folder).
+The website is live at [olhanotolga.github.io](olhanotolga.github.io).

+Previously I was accomplishing the same via Jekyll (see the legacy branch `jekyll`).